thmeitz/ksqldb-go/README.md

 ⚠️ Disclaimer #1: This is a personal project and not supported or endorsed by Confluent.

+## Migration?

+Checkout [ksqldb-migrate](https://github.com/thmeitz/ksqldb-migrate), a tool that uses this package.

 ## Description

 This is a Go client for [ksqlDB](https://ksqldb.io/).